uqlibrary/docker-repo-periodic-test/README.md

 The separate branch allows master branch to be inviolate.

+To push a change to this repo to live, make a release with an integer tag (use the next number).
+This will cause dockerhub to pick up the release and then you can update the release number on ECS (ECS change done manually atm).

 ### Requirements

 2. Needs to have these details seeded via ENV vars: